simondilhas/practice_circle/docs/practice/STANDING_0_INTRO.md

 # Standing Introduction

 ## Why Standing

-The foundation of all Circle work is **standing meditation**.
+Standing is the foundation of all Circle work.

-We stand upright, relaxed but awake.
-Feet grounded, spine suspended, breath natural, attention resting in sensation.
+To stand is simple, but not trivial.
+It is the first act that distinguished our species — **rising from the ground to meet the world.**
+To stand is to orient, to take a position, to face reality directly.
+Before words, beliefs, or methods, there is this: **the human capacity to stand up for oneself and with others.**

+We begin there.

+Feet grounded.
+Spine suspended.
+Breath natural.
+Attention resting in sensation — awake, relaxed, and present.
-No belief, visualization, or mantra is required, only awareness of what is present.
+No belief, visualization, or mantra is required.
+Only awareness of what is.

-Purpose:
+---

+### Purpose
 - Reconnect body and mind.
-  - Stabilize attention without escape into abstraction.
+- Stabilize attention without escaping into abstraction.
 - Cultivate honesty through direct contact with discomfort and stillness.

+---

+### Why Standing
-Standing is chosen because:
+Standing is chosen because it is:
-1. **Universal:** everyone can stand or adapt it safely.
+- **Universal:** almost everyone can stand or adapt it safely.
-2. **Neutral:** it favors no culture, religion, or technique.
+- **Neutral:** it belongs to no culture, religion, or technique.
-3. **Integrative:** it links awareness, gravity, and breath (the three constants of human life).
+- **Integrative:** it links awareness, gravity, and breath — the three constants of human life.

-> When in doubt, return to standing.
+When in doubt, return to standing.
-> It is the baseline that calibrates all other forms.
+It is the baseline that calibrates all other forms of practice.

+---

-## Origins and Evidence
+### Origins and Evidence

-Standing meditation appears independently across multiple traditions:
+Across time and culture, the same principle appears: **to stand still before moving well.**

-- **Taoist practice** (*Zhan Zhuang* — "standing like a tree") developed it as foundational energy work and martial conditioning.
+- **Taoist practice** (*Zhan Zhuang*, “standing like a tree”) used standing as foundational energy work — stillness that generates strength.
-- **Indian yoga** includes standing postures (*Tadasana* and variations) to cultivate grounding and presence.
-- **Martial arts** (Tai Chi, Xing Yi, Karate) use static standing to build structure, resilience, and internal power.

-Though rooted in these traditions, standing meditation requires **no philosophical belief** to function.
-The body's response to stillness and gravity is universal.
+- **Indian yoga** begins with *Tadasana*, aligning the body through gravity before any dynamic posture.
+- **Shaolin and internal martial arts** treat standing and holding positions as core conditioning — cultivating structure, breath, and intent until movement arises naturally from stability.
+- **Japanese and Okinawan arts** like Karate preserve similar drills, training rooted power and calm focus under tension.

+Across all of them, standing is not rest but preparation —
+a way to unify body, breath, and attention before action.
+Though developed in different contexts, the effect is consistent: **standing reveals what moves us.**

+---

-### What Standing Does (Modern Understanding)
+### What Standing Does — Modern Understanding

 Research and clinical observation show that prolonged, relaxed standing:

-- **Regulates the nervous system:** shifts from sympathetic (stress) to parasympathetic (rest) activation.
+- Regulates the nervous system — shifting from sympathetic (stress) to parasympathetic (rest) activation.
-- **Improves proprioception:** heightens awareness of body position, balance, and internal sensation.
+- Improves proprioception — awareness of balance, position, and internal sensation.
-- **Builds postural endurance:** strengthens deep stabilizers (core, hips, feet) without strain.
+- Builds postural endurance — strengthening stabilizers of feet, hips, and core without strain.
-- **Enhances interoception:** trains attention on internal signals (breath, heartbeat, tension) rather than external distraction.
+- Enhances interoception — attention to internal signals like breath, heartbeat, and tension.
-- **Supports mental clarity:** sustained physical stillness reduces cognitive noise and reactive thinking.
+- Supports mental clarity — stillness of the body reduces cognitive noise and reactive thought.

-> Standing is not mystical.
-It is systematic training of attention through the body.
+Standing is not mystical.
+It is **systematic training of attention through the body**, the most direct and honest way to begin.

 ### Why We Chose It